Keyboard shortcuts

 let md_config =

-|> markdown.markdown_path("./blog")
+|> post.path("./blog")

-|> markdown.route_prefix("blog")
+|> post.route_prefix("blog")

-|> markdown.template(blog_post_template)
+|> post.template(blog_post_template)

 RSS feed

-let rss =
+let rss_feed =

 "Simple Blog",